 Details

 The May 9 parade was commanded by the Commander-in-Chief of the Ground Forces of the Russian Armed Forces, Colonel General Andrei Mordvichev.
-It was received by Russian Defense Minister Andrei Belousov: he conducted an inspection of the troops participating in the parade and congratulated them on the "holiday," after which he reported to Vladimir Putin.
+It was reviewed by Russian Defense Minister Andrei Belousov: he conducted an inspection of the troops participating in the parade and congratulated them on the "holiday," after which he reported to Vladimir Putin.

 Putin spoke at the May 9 parade – mentioned NATO and promised Russia's "victory"09.05.26, 10:56